gorillaninja/process-queue/README.md

 * `incoming_paths` - This is where the script will find input files.
 It can be a single directory or a list of them.
 If a list, the script will examine each one in turn until it finds a file to process.
 * `file_filters` - This is wildcard/glob that will be used to create a list of files in the input directories.
 It can be a single pattern or a list of them.
 If a list, the script will apply all of them at once to come up with a single list of files to choose from.
 * `call` - This is the program and arguements the script will call for the input file it chooses.
 It supports variable substitution; more detail on that below, but the variables `%(input_file)s` and `%(output_file)s` will be provided by the script and should be used by the program.
+* `failed_path` - This is where the input file will be moved if the program lauched by the script fails, in order to remove it from being reprocessed again and again.
-* `destination_base` - This is where the output file will be moved to when the program lauched by the script completes.
+* `destination_base` - This is where the output file will be moved when the program lauched by the script completes.

 ### Full `queue.json` Example